 Changes can not take place without knowing what has to be changed.

 This means that the issue was not solved overnight or in one day.
-It took some time for us to see eye to eye on the issue, and tweak our schedules to make things fit better for both of us.
-What’s important is that we never stopped communication about.
+It took some time for us to see eye to eye on the issue and tweak our schedules to make things fit better for both of us.
+What’s important is that we never stopped communicating.

 However, I also believe that putting yourself first is drastically important in a marriage.

-As a unit, we decided to tame the issue by taking weekly turns planning date nights and having specific days for deep cleaning our apartment.
 It took some time to get this into play, and we are honestly still working on it, and that’s okay.
-The most important part of taming the issue is taking the first steps towards the solution.
+The most important part of taming the issue is taking the first steps toward the solution.